Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Method

 where $f$ is the ionization fraction and $\rho_{0, {\rm mid}}$ is the midplane density.
 For simplicity, we fix $f=10^{-5}$, $\rho_{0, {\rm mid}} = 1$, and assume a penetration depth of $\Sigma_{\rm FUV}=0.1$g cm$^{-2}$ (which is slightly different from that in \citealp{bai12}).
 We conduct two simulations that correspond to radial locations at $R=30$ AU and $R=100$ AU.
-Assuming the density profile is Gaussian (see Equation \ref{density_init}), one finds that the base of the FUV layer (at which the column density equals $\Sigma_{\rm FUV}$) is located at $z_b=1.7H$ for $R=30$ AU and $z_b=1.1H$ for $R=100$ AU ($H$ is the vertical scale height as defined in equation~(\ref{scale_height}) below).
-In our simulations, we set $Am=1$ for $-z_b<z<z_b$ as a proxy based on the calculations of \cite{bai11b}, and use Equation (\ref{Am_FUV}) for the ionized surface layers the disk.
-For simplicity, we keep the value of $z_b$ fixed throughout the calculation.
+Assuming the density profile is Gaussian (see Equation (\ref{density_init})), one finds that the base of the FUV layer (at which the column density equals $\Sigma_{\rm FUV}$) is located at $z_b=1.7H$ for $R=30$ AU and $z_b=1.1H$ for $R=100$ AU ($H$ is the vertical scale height as defined in equation~(\ref{scale_height}) below).
+In our simulations, we set Am=1 for $-z_b<z<z_b$ as a proxy based on the calculations of \cite{bai11b}, and use Equation (\ref{Am_FUV}) for the ionized surface layers of the disk.
+In principle, Am $< 1$ with the inclusion of grains \citep{bai11b}.
+However, as we will see, for Am = 1 ambipolar diffusion is sufficiently strong to quench the MRI in this mid-plane region; thus, going to lower values of Am is unnecessary for the purposes of this study.
+Finally, we keep the value of $z_b$ fixed throughout the calculation for simplicity.

 From these considerations, the value of Am changes quite dramatically from Am=1 to Am$\approx3\times10^4$ at the base of the FUV layer.
 This very large transition is smoothed over roughly 7 grid zones so as to prevent a discontinuous transition in Am.
 The smoothing functions we apply are based upon the error function (ERF).
 Thus, the complete profile of Am for these runs is given by